-Baron and Pamela Ammons are the founders of Chattanooga Metropolitan Church, Incorporated.
+Baron and Pamela Ammons are the founders of The MET off Main, Incorporated.
 The couple has been married for over thirty-four years and they carry a unique anointing to minster to single-parent families, married couples, dating couples and singles.
 Their years of experience, and work with diverse groups in the community, have given them wide appeal.
 Married at age nineteen, they understand the many pitfalls and barriers encountered by newlyweds.
 Employing the gospel and their marriage counseling certifications and training; they work incessantly to help individuals overcome emotional, marital and relational problems.

 If you attend a Metro Lives Church or simply share our heart for spreading God’s love around the world, we welcome your tithe, offering or and other financial gifts.
 Online giving is quick, convenient and completely secure.
 Metro Lives is a non-profit 501(c)3 organization officially recognized by the federal government.
 As such, a portion of your gifts are tax-deductible annually.

 Thank You For Your Contribution!